 If the investors end up with a minority share in a healthy business, one that never sells out, then they never get their money back.

-This explains two key points for your startup: First, if your startup has the potential to start, grow, and be healthy without needing outside investment, you could be better off without investors.
-Second, some really good potential businesses are not good potential investments.
+This explains one very important point for your startup: If it has the potential to start, grow, and be healthy without needing outside investment, you could be better off without investors.

-Read more of my articles related to this topic:
+Read more of my articles on seeking investment:

 - 10 Good Reasons Not to Seek Investors for Your Startup